neoforged/.github/primers/1.21.11/index.md

         - `Function` superinterface is now represented as `$Loader`
             - `apply` -> `get`
     - `SpriteSourceList#list` now returns a list of `SpriteSource$Loader`s
-- `net.minecraft.client.resources.metadata.texture.TextureMetadataSection` now takes in a `MipmapStrategy` to determine how a specific texture should be mip mapped
+- `net.minecraft.client.resources.metadata.texture.TextureMetadataSection` now takes in a `MipmapStrategy` to determine how a specific texture should be mip mapped, and a `float` for the alpha cutoff bias
 - `net.minecraft.client.resources.model`
     - `ModelBaker`
         - `missingBlockModelPart` - The missing block model.